-- Before the start the Referee will blow a long whistle blast to signal the swimmers to get on the blocks.
+- Before the s swimmers to SPLIT/RESET - Before the start the Referee will blow a long whistle blast to signal the swimmers to get on the blocks.
 This is your signal to push the SPLIT/RESET button.
 Check your watch is reading 00:00:00. - The Starter will say "Take your marks".
 If you can see it, watch the light on the start box.
 Concentrate and listen/watch for the start signal.
 Wait for the signal, don't anticipate it. - When you hear/see the start signal hit the START/STOP button to start your watch.
 Check your watch has started correctly.
 If it hasn't, or if you missed the start, IMMEDIATELY put your hand up and stand up to signal the Chief Timekeeper. - Count the number of lengths your swimmer has swum.
 When they are about 15m from the finish get up and stand over the end of the lane.
 Where you can see the wall (you will get wet sorry!) - When the swimmer has about 1.5m to go, look at the wall and wait for the swimmer to touch.
 When you see the touch, push the START/STOP button.
-Don't anticipate the touch. - Return to your seat and quickly write your time on your programme.
+Don't anticipate the touch.
+At some competitions, this will be a back-up button for the touchpads instead of a stopwatch. - Return to your seat and quickly write your time on your programme.
 When asked show the lane chief your watch and tell them the time.
 Keep the time on your watch until the next race is set to start (someone may ask to see it).